-Studying away from campus can be an anxiety-producing adventure – for students, parents and advisors alike.
-It’s an opportunity for students to learn about deadlines, money management, managing health issues, insurance, visas and a wide array of other basic life skills, and you may have questions about how to approach these topics.
+Studying abroad or away from can be a complicated and intensive process that brings many unexpected and new challenges (and benefits!) for students, parents and advisors alike.
+It’s an opportunity to learn about deadlines, money management, managing health issues, insurance, visas and a wide array of other basic life skills, and you may have questions about how to approach these topics.
 Most of these answers can be found in program materials given to students (we recommend sharing a copy of your program handbook with families and advisers), but here’s a quick look at the most frequently asked questions we receive.

 Choosing a program